 In order to confirm your booking, we require a deposit within 14 days of making the booking.

 When is the final payment due?

 Full payment is required three months prior to departure, or at the time of booking if it is less than three months to the tour start date.
-However, if you pay for your tour in full, six months prior to departure, you will receive a $500pp early-bird discount.

 What is the maximum group size?